Truzor MM Documentation

 Security model

-Truzor's job is simple: hold the funds, only release when the sender says so.
+Truzor's job is simple: hold the funds, only release when the Sender says so.
 Here's how that's enforced.

 Per-deal addresses